Your comprehensive deployment plan should cover the following themes.

 You can configure alerts to be sent over JMX or SMTP (mail).

-For details, see Alerts.
+For details, refer to Alerts.

 Replication conflicts are found in the directory data.

-For details, see Replication Conflicts.
+For details, refer to Replication conflicts.

 Server tools, such as the